Oliguria

 • Categories of causes of oliguria include decreased renal blood flow, renal insufficiency, and urinary outflow obstruction.

-• Measure serum electrolytes, blood urea nitrogen, and creatinine.
+• Measure serum electrolytes, BUN, and creatinine.

 • Measure urine sodium and creatinine concentration, and calculate fractional sodium excretion if it is unclear whether the cause is prerenal or renal; a ratio < 1 indicates the problem is prerenal, a ratio > 2 indicates acute tubular necrosis, and ratios between 1% and 2% are indeterminate.